edisplay/AC3.3/lessons/for-loops/README.md

 - You may also need to add an if-statement to the body of your loop.

->Exercise:**: Use a for-loop to write a program that prompts a user for 10 out of 50 U.S. states.

 The hardest part about `for` loops is properly stopping the loop.
 Programmers often make mistakes when setting the termination condition for a loop.
 In particular, we are often off-by-one.
 This kind of bug it so common, it has its own [Wikipedia page](http://en.wikipedia.org/wiki/Off-by-one_error).